-The latest Taxation Ruling at the time of publication of this guide is Taxation Ruling TR 2014/4 - Income tax: effective life of depreciating assets (applicable from 1 July 2014), which lists the Commissioner's determinations of the effective life for various depreciating assets.
-However, you should also note that the 2015 effective life of depreciating assets ruling is expected to be published in late June 2015 and will apply to assets purchased after 30 July 2015.
+The latest Taxation Ruling at the time of publication of this guide is Taxation Ruling TR 2015/2 - Income tax: effective life of depreciating assets (applicable from 1 July 2015), which lists the Commissioner's determinations of the effective life for various depreciating assets.

+However, the 2016 effective life of depreciating assets ruling is expected to be published in late June 2016 and will apply to assets purchased after 30 July 2016.